Formal Verification of Multi-Paxos for Distributed Consensus: Specification of Multi-Paxos

+\mypar{Constants} The specification of Multi-Paxos has six global constants.
+It assumes that the sets of proposers, acceptors, and quorums are constant and are an input to the algorithm. \begin{description} \item $\mathcal{P}$: the set of proposers. \item $\mathcal{A}$: the set of acceptors. \item $\mathcal{Q}$: the set of quorums. \item $\mathcal{V}$: the set of values that can be proposed. \item $\mathcal{B}$: the set of ballots.
+This is defined to be the set of natural numbers. \item $\mathcal{S}$: the set of slots.
+This is defined to be the set of natural numbers. \end{description}

+We do not specify how the quorum set is constructed, rather provide the property that it satisfies as an assumption: \begin{myeqn} \end{myeqn} This allows for specifying different kinds of quorums like majority, tree-based~\cite{agrawal1992generalized}, matrix-based~\cite{maekawa1985algorithm}, etc. Upon doing so, all one has to do is to prove that the specified quorum system satisfies $QuorumAssumption$ and the rest of the proof needs no change.

-\mypar{Variables} The specification of Multi-Paxos has four global variables. \begin{description} \item $msgs$---the set of messages that have been sent.
+\mypar{Variables} The specification of Multi-Paxos has four global variables. \begin{description} \item $msgs$: the set of messages that have been sent in the system.
 Processes read from or add to this set.
-This is the same as in the specification of Basic Paxos. \item $accVoted$---per acceptor, a set of triples in $\mathcal{B} \times \mathcal{S} \times \mathcal{V}$, capturing a mapping in $\mathcal{S} \rightarrow \mathcal{B} \times \mathcal{V}$, that the acceptor has voted for.
-This contrasts two numbers per acceptor, in two variables, $maxVBal$ and $maxVal$, in the specification of Basic Paxos \item $accMaxBal$---per acceptor, the highest ballot number seen by the acceptor.
-This is named $maxBal$ in the specification of Basic Paxos. \item $proBallot$---per proposer, the ballot number of the current ballot being run by the proposer.
-This is not in the specification of Basic Paxos; it is added to support preemption. \end{description}
+This is the same as in the specification of Basic Paxos except that the contents of messages are more complex. \item $pBal$: per proposer, the current ballot number of the proposer.
+This is not in the specification of Basic Paxos; it is added to support preemption. \item $aBal$: per acceptor, the highest ballot number seen by the acceptor.
+This is named $maxBal$ in the specification of Basic Paxos. \item $aVoted$: per acceptor, a set of triples in $\mathcal{B} \times \mathcal{S} \times \mathcal{V}$ voted by the acceptor.
+For each slot only the triple with the highest ballot number is stored.
+This contrasts with two numbers per acceptor, in two variables, $maxVBal$ and $maxVal$, in the specification of Basic Paxos, which respectively store the highest ballot in which the acceptor has voted, and the value that the acceptor voted for in this highest ballot. \end{description}